You’re the beneficiary of a family trust. How should you report it?

 - If you are the beneficiary of a non-U.S. trust and there are no other U.S. grantors/settlors, (trust owners) then the IRS considers you a U.S. owner of the foreign grantor trust.
-As such, you are required to report trust ownership annually using Form 3520-A (the cost to have this form filed is $350).
+As such, you may be required to report trust ownership annually using Form 3520-A.

-- If you received distributions from a foreign trust over the course of the past year, then you also have to file Form 3520 (the cost to have this form filed is $200).
+- If you received distributions from a foreign trust over the course of the past year, then you also have to file Form 3520.

-- If you are a beneficiary of a foreign trust but the trust has another U.S. grantor/settlor, then only the grantor/settlor is obligated to file Form 3520-A. However, you must file Form 3520 for each year that you receive distributions from the trust.
+- If you are a beneficiary of a foreign trust but the trust has another U.S. year that you receive distributions from the trust. grantor/settlor, then only the grantor/settlor is obligated to file Form 3520-A. However, you must file Form 3520 for each year that you receive distributions from the trust.